Chantouch/vue-acl/README.md

   - **initial**: first permission, for startup with your app
   - **notfound**: route for 404 error, add `forwardQueryParams: true` if you want to forward all query params,
   - **router**: your VueRouter instance
-  - **acceptLocalRoles**: if you can define new rules inside vue components
+  - **acceptLocalRoles**: if you can define new roles inside vue components
-  - **globalRoles**: define globals rules for access in routes and any components
+  - **globalRoles**: define globals roles for access in routes and any components
   - **middleware**: async method executed in all route change event, to get user in your api and change permission
-- **Role**: class with rule builder, the instance receive initial permission.
+- **Role**: class with role builder, the instance receive initial permission.
-  - **or**: method for add OR condition in rule, e.g: if current permission is public OR admin the rule isPublic equals true
+  - **or**: method for add OR condition in role, e.g: if current permission is public OR admin the role isPublic equals true
-  - **and**: method for add AND condition in rule, e.g: if current permission contains user AND inside the rule isLogged equals true
+  - **and**: method for add AND condition in role, e.g: if current permission contains user AND inside the role isLogged equals true
-  - **generate**: this method should called to create and compile your rule query
+  - **generate**: this method should called to create and compile your role query

 In your `router.js` file, you can define permissions for yours routes: